solidjs-community/solid-primitives/packages/workers/README.md

 ## Inspiration

-Inspired by Jason Miller's worker project and borrows function exporting and RPC exchange with postMessage between threads as a concept.
+Inspired by Jason Miller's worker function.
+Borrows the RPC and function export method.